Red Riding Hood 2

 Legend of sentiment analysis in previous Red Riding Hood and work in progress examples trying out different styles

-I thought I could fast track this stage since I was reusing the same data but I was wrong.
-I had used the free online sentiment analysis tool MonkeyLearn in the previous project as it was the best I found at the time that fit my requirements.
-I wanted to use it again so both projects would have the same data but when I listed down the results it gave for all the words on the first page, I wasn't satified with the results. "hood"(91.1%) and "above" (86.3%) were the top negative words, compared to "died" (54.8%) and "lonely" (51.8%) what I think are more negative.
+I thought I could fast-track this stage since I was reusing the same data, but I was wrong.
+I had used the free online sentiment analysis tool MonkeyLearn in the previous project as it was the best, I found at the time that fit my requirements (details in previous project).
+I wanted to use it again so both projects would have the same data but when I looked at the results it gave for all the words on the first page, I wasn't satisfied with the results. "hood"(91.1%) and "above" (86.3%) were the top negative words, compared to "died" (54.8%) and "lonely" (51.8%) which I intuitively think are more negative.
 I was rather annoyed I didn't spot this earlier for the previous project.
 I had already spent quite a while searching for a sentiment analysis tool that would fit my requirements previously so I knew the search for an alternative would not be easy.
 I really wanted to stick with MonkeyLearn but the results just didn't sit well with me.
 I searched for quite a long time, past the first few pages of what the search results would give, and finally came across twinword.
+The results were far better, "lonely" (-0.927) and "died" (-0.797) were the top negative words for the first page, and the process was also going to be much easier.
+With MonkeyLearn, I had to supply the page text by copying and pasting to get the page sentiment value and input each word individually to get each word sentiment value.
+With twinword, I only had to supply the page text and it gave the results for page sentiment together with results of all the positive and negative words on that page in one go so it would save me a lot of time.
+It didn't give neutral word values but it was better that way as I would have felt tempted to use and visualise them.

 left: 2 bar charts with positive to negative sentiment on vertical y axis and pages on x axis, center: 2 bubble charts with positive to negative sentiment on vertical y axis and pages on x axis, right: data of page 1 on spreadsheet, column 1 spelling of word, column 2 monkeylearn sentiment results, column 3 twinword sentiment results